 Note how this formulation places the learning focus on the students and that it is directly expressed in terms of competence (i.e., "to be able to...").
 This line is then followed by the individual competences to be learned during the course.
-The first, "to memorize content" (which is at SOLO level 2) is explicitly included as a non-goal (if they are able to get by via memorization, it is alone because I have poorly aligned the course).
+The first, "to memorize content" (which is at SOLO level 2) is explicitly included as a non-goal to send a clear message to the students that this competence will not help them during the course and exams.

 This is followed by the ten actual intended learning outcomes for the course listed along with their corresponding SOLO level.
 The competences are divided into the three steps related to model-based design process (#1 to #3).
-Note how each competence is expressed using an active verb (highlighted in boldface) and a passive noun (or noun-phrase), expressing: "what is it the students are expected to be able to do (verb) with content (noun)".
+Note how each competence is expressed using an active verb (highlighted in boldface) and a passive noun/noun-phrase, expressing: "what is it the students are expected to be able to do (verb) with content (noun)".
 The application of standard solutions to common concurrency problems covers issues such as semaphores, mutual exclusion, synchronization, deadlock, and the reader/writer protocol.

-I will not go further into the particular choice of objectives here, because this is not the point of this paper.
-Rather, the point is to show how such learning objectives can be used to provide incentive and support for student learning in a direction intentionally chosen by a teacher, as explained in the following.
+I will not go further into the particular choice of intended learning outcomes here, because this is not the point of this paper.
+Rather, the point is to show how such intended learning outcomes can be used to provide incentive and support for student learning in a direction intentionally chosen by a teacher, as explained in the following.

-On Aligning the Assessment (with the intended learning outcomes)
+3.4 On Aligning the Assessment (with the ILOs)

 When I learned about constructive alignment in 2005, the exam of my concurrency course consisted of a group project during the last two weeks of the course, and an individual multiple-choice test at the end of the course, each counting 50% towards the final grade.
-This happened to coincide with my preferences if I were to choose freely among all reasonable forms of evaluation for measuring the intended learning outcomes of Figure 2(c), as reported in the following along with my experiences.
+This happened to coincide with my preferences if I were to choose freely among all reasonable forms of evaluation for measuring the intended learning outcomes of Figure 3(c), as reported in the following along with my experiences.

 On Aligning the Project In the pre-alignment courses, it was also my intention that emphasis be placed on the model-implementation relationship which had also been clearly communicated to the students.
-However, since the aims of the course were given by a traditional content description (Figure 2(a)), this was not reflected in explicit learning objectives, nor was it listed as explicit criteria for project grading.
+However, since the aims of the course were given by a traditional content description (Figure 3(a)), this was not reflected in explicit intended learning outcomes, nor was it listed as explicit criteria for project grading.
 In the end, I received some projects with no apparent relation between the two.
 It was as if the construction of the model and implementation had been approached independently and pursued in two altogether different directions, defying the whole purpose of model-based design.

 In the 2006 course, I tried to apply the idea of constructive alignment.
-I formulated explicit learning objectives around which the exam was carefully centered and on which the teaching was based.
+I formulated explicit intended learning outcomes around which the exam was carefully centered and on which the teaching was based.
 To relate was explicitly included as an intended learning outcome and explicitly included on the exam.
-The product was a project entitled "The Banana Republic" which was a synthesis-oriented project where the students have to construct a system via the model-based design paradigm.
-Figure 6 and Figure 7 show the specification, task, report requirements, and evaluation criteria of the 2006 project.
-The project was explicitly designed to evaluate all the competences of Figure 2(c), except the more analytical competences (to analyze and compare models and programs) which are better evaluated in a multiple-choice test (as explained below).
+The product was a project entitled "The Banana Republic" which was a synthesis-oriented project where the students had to construct a system via the model-based design paradigm.
+Figure 7 and Figure 8 show the specification, task, report requirements, and evaluation criteria of the 2006 project.
+The project was explicitly designed to evaluate all the competences of Figure 3(c), except the more analytical competences; i.e., to analyze and compare models and programs.
+In my opinion, such competences are more appropriately evaluated in a multiple-choice test as explained below.
 The projects received in 2006 generally had a better correspondence between model and implementation.